-What investments are included under "#2 Not sustainable", what is their purpose and are there any minimum environmental or social safeguards?
+What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Item #2 includes demand deposits, time deposits and derivatives, as well as any holdings in Article 6 investment funds eligible for investment in accordance with the Disclosure Regulation that do not correspond to the sustainable investment process of the investment fund.
+Item #2 includes demand deposits, time deposits and derivatives, as well as any assets that have not been classified as sustainable by the management company on the basis of a predefined selection process (such as, in particular, some positions in investment funds of external management companies).
 Demand deposits and time deposits refer to cash held as additional liquidity.
 Derivatives held by the investment fund are used for hedging purposes, liquidity management and as part of the investment strategy.
+Any assets that have not been classified as sustainable by the management company on the basis of a predefined selection process (such as, in particular, some holdings of investment funds of external management companies) are used as part of the investment strategy.

-The achievement of the sustainable investment objective is not permanently impaired by these investments falling under item #2 and their use because these assets are currently considered either neutral from an environmental and social perspective or sustainability standards have been applied to ensure minimum social and environmental protection.
+The achievement of the sustainable investment objective is not permanently impaired by demand deposits, time deposits and derivatives and their use because these assets are currently considered either neutral from an environmental and social perspective or sustainability standards have been applied to ensure minimum social and environmental protection.
+For any assets that have not been classified as sustainable by the management company on the basis of a predefined selection process (such as, in particular, some holdings of investment funds of external management companies), the management company does not guarantee any minimum environmental and/or social protection due to insufficient available data.

 All other investments held in the Fund (# Item 1) must be qualified by the Management Company as sustainable on the basis of the predefined screening process at the time of acquisition.
-The application of social and environmental exclusion criteria and the proprietary ESG analysis along with the Best-In-Class approach that is based on this analysis affords a minimum degree of comprehensive basic environmental and social protection for the entire Fund.
+The application of social and environmental exclusion criteria and the proprietary ESG analysis along with the ESG-Risk-Analysis approach that is based on this analysis afford a minimum degree of comprehensive basic environmental and social protection for the entire Fund.

-Is a specific index designated as a reference benchmark to meet the sustainable investment objective?
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?